HzzyUnitimpulse/learngit/readme.txt

 $ git reflog %% retreat back to history to see the commit id **It's important to understand the concept of : working directory,  temporary stage, respiratory.
 $ git diff HEAD -- readme.txt  %% to see the difference between the file in workspace and master
-$ git checkout -- filename %%discard changes in working directory,扰乱了工作区某个文件的内容时
+$ git checkout -- filename %%discard changes in working directory（ if temporary stage have last stage's files)
 $ git reset HEAD<file> %% unstage，扰乱了工作文件的内容，还添加到了stage时，先reset, 再checkout

 Git is a distributed version control system.